samaradel/www_threefold/www.threefoldtoken.com/content/faq/token-faq.md

 * Technology Creators (gig.tech) & Founders - 0.02% per month
   Is reserved for the technology creators & TF Founders, max 48 months.
 Max 20% can be sold per month of total amount of transactions.

-### How will we maximize liquidity for Token Holders who wish to sell their Tokens?

-Our Token is an ERC20 compatible token and you will be able to exchange the token on most exchanges.

-Because the Token is used for selling & buying capacity on the threefold network, we create additional liquidity.

-### Can Token holders just send Tokens to other users of the ThreeFold app?

-Yes.
+### Can I buy TF Tokens if I am in the US am a US citizen?

+Yes, you can purchase directly from from either of the first two independent TF Farming Cooperatives Bettertoken BVBA and/or ThreeFold FZC.

+This is the only way that TFTs can be purchased at this time.

+### Can I buy TFTs if I am in China or a Chinese citizen?

+Not at this time.
+Legal precedence and rules surrounding Tokens are to unclear in China today and we have thus chosen to avoid for now.

-### On what exchange will the Tokens be listed?
+### On what exchange will the TFTs be listed?

-The Tokens will be tradable on multiple Exchanges (anyone supporting ERC20 tokens)
+TFTs will be tradable on multiple Cryto Exchanges (anyone supporting ERC20 tokens)

-### Can I buy Tokens with bank transfer?
+### Can I buy TFT with bank transfer?

-Yes, you can buy Tokens with bank transfers.
-USD, GBP, EUR at first, adding YEN, and CHF at a later date.
+Yes, you can buy TFTs with bank transfers: USD, GBP, EUR, YEN, and CHF at a later date.
+You can also transfer BTC and/or Ethereum if you prefer.
-We also allow BTC payments at first, adding ETH at a later date.

-### Can I buy Tokens if I am in US or I am a US citizen?

-Yes, if you are an accredited investor.

-### Can I buy Tokens if I am in China or I am a Chinese citizen?

-Not defined yet.
-Rules seem to be unclear at this point.

 # Guarantees & Safety

 ### KYC and AML Procedures

-We take our Know Your Client (KYC) and Anti-Money Laundering (AML) obligations seriously.
-We employ onboarding protocols and identity management via itsyou.online and our TF app.
+When purchasing TFT from TF Farmers and/or Coorperatives you might be asked to go through a Know Your Client (KYC) and Anti-Money Laundering (AML) review.
+This is a process of identifying and verifying your true identity for the protection of both you and TF Farmers.

 ### How is the Foundation structured and where is it based?